frankburgs/mermaid/readme.md

 }%%
 ```

-And by applying CSS rules as shown below
+3. By applying CSS rules as shown below.
+The arrows need fixing in this example.

 ``` css
 .cssClass > rect {